How Long Do LED Lights Last? Do LED Lights Burn Out?

 Another factor is the electrical quality of the setup.
 Consistent, stable power is vital for prolonging LED life.
 Usage patterns also affect lifespan, where frequent on/off cycles may impact performance.

 External conditions can also play a crucial role.
 LED installation in harsh environments might reduce efficiency.
-Understanding these aspects can help you choose the right LED solutions.
+Understanding these aspects can help you choose the right LED solutions, whether it's puck lights from Home Depot, Walmart, or Amazon, or specialized options like Philips Hue puck lights.

 Factors Influencing LED Lifespan: